jwl247/CoPES/README.md

 - Git

 ## Status
 Active development.
 GPL v3.
 Anthropic credited — Claude ships with Phoenix.
+KICK ASS

-## Co-founders
+## founder
-Jerry Leftwich (architecture, systems) + Jerilynn Leftwich (UX, InfoSec, red team)
+Jerry Leftwich (architecture, systems)
+CHANGING THE FACE OF DEVELOPMENT
+MAKING OPEN SOURCE WHAT IT SHOULD HAVE BEEN ALL ALONG!